John Arthur Gibson: 1900

 Gibson was the primary author of the "Chiefs' version" endorsed by the Council of Chiefs of the Six Nations of the Grand River reserve in counterpoint to Seth Newhouse's earlier version.
 It was rendered into English by the committee of the Council itself.
 It was later published, first by Duncan Campbell Scott in 1911, and then by Arthur C. Parker in 1916.
 The only significant difference between these two is that Parker's version included punctuation marks.
 Both incorporate the original introduction included with the version the council endorsed; however, the commentary about borrowing miraculous qualities from Christianity was introduced at a second meeting of the committee when Gibson was not present and some Christian chiefs were.
 Regardless of the introduction, Gibson's "Chiefs' version" was considered authoritative and Parker's publication has been echoed many times on the internet.

-The question arises that if the dispute between Christians and "Longhouse" traditionalist (whether Handsome Lake Code followers or not) Iroquois was essentially an internal matter, why did the Chiefs present it in English?
-The Superintendent of the Canadian Department of Indian Affairs was aware of the tensions in the Council and was against imposing external election mechanics upon the Iroquois, but was prevented from asserting his position by his supervisor.
-The Superintendent's inability to act coincided with a period of serious confrontation among some Iroquois over property.
+The question arises that if the dispute between Christians and "Longhouse" traditionalist (whether Handsome Lake Code followers or not) Haudenosaunee was essentially an internal matter, why did the Chiefs present it in English?
+The Superintendent of the Canadian Department of Indian Affairs was aware of the tensions in the council and was against imposing external election mechanics upon the Haudenosaunee, but was prevented from asserting his position by his supervisor.
+The Superintendent's inability to act coincided with a period of serious confrontation among some Haudenosaunee over property.
 Confrontations were also taking place during protests over the possible imposition of the voting approach, with the shooting of Jake Fire May 1.
-A large part of Iroquois society wanted matters settled not by the Superintendent but by their Council.
+A large part of Haudenosaunee society wanted matters settled not by the Superintendent but by their Council.
 It is possible the Chiefs' version was presented in English to communicate both outwardly and inwardly the vitality and authenticity of the traditional processes.
 However, a theological difference between Gibson's 1899 rendition and his Chiefs' version reflects the effect Christian chiefs were having on the committee: in the 1899 version both Peacemaker and his message are portrayed as coming from the sky world, while the Chiefs' 1900 version has only the message and not Peacemaker coming from the sky world.